hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `only_critical_addons_enabled` - (Optional) Enabling this option will taint default node pool with `CriticalAddonsOnly=true:NoSchedule` taint.
 Changing this forces a new resource to be created.

 * `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
-If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)
+If not specified, the default node pool will be created with the version specified by `kubernetes_version`.
+If both are unspecified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

 -> **Note:** This version must be supported by the Kubernetes Cluster - as such the version of Kubernetes used on the Cluster/Control Plane may need to be upgraded first.